bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 $this->bind($interface)->toConstructor($class, $named);
 {% endhighlight %}

-Earlier binding has a priority.
-You can override bindings with `override()`.
+Bindings declared first take priority
-More detail information are available at Ray.Di [README](https://github.com/ray-di/Ray.Di/blob/2.x/README.md)
+More info can be found at Ray.Di [README](https://github.com/ray-di/Ray.Di/blob/2.x/README.md)

-## Aop bindings
+## AOP Bindings

-We can "search" class and method with builtin `Matcher`, then bound interceptors on found method.
+We can "search" for classes and methods with a built-in `Matcher`, then interceptors can be bound to any found methods.

 {% highlight php %}
 <?php
 $this->bindInterceptor(
-    $this->matcher->any(),                   // in any class
+    // In any class
+    $this->matcher->any(),
-    $this->matcher->annotatedWith('delete'), // method(s) starts with "delete"
+    // Method(s) names that start with "delete"
+    $this->matcher->annotatedWith('delete'),
-    [LoggerInterceptor::class]               // bind Logger interceptor
+    // Bind a Logger interceptor
+    [LoggerInterceptor::class]
 );

 $this->bindInterceptor(
-    $this->matcher->SubclassesOf(AdminPage::class),  // inherited or implemented of AdminPage
+    // The AdminPage class or a class inherited from it.
+    $this->matcher->SubclassesOf(AdminPage::class),
-    $this->matcher->annotatedWith(Auth::class),      // annotated with @Auth annotation
+    // Annotated with the @Auth annotation
+    $this->matcher->annotatedWith(Auth::class),
-    [AdminAuthenticationInterceptor::class]          // bind AdminAuthenticationInterceptor
+    // Bind the AdminAuthenticationInterceptor
+    [AdminAuthenticationInterceptor::class]
 );
 {% endhighlight %}

-`Matcher` has various bind methods.
+`Matcher` has various binding methods.

  * [Matcher::any](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L16) - Any
  * [Matcher::annotatedWith](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L23) - Annotation